zulip/zulip-desktop/docs/Enterprise.md

 If you'd like to remove organizations and have admin access, you'll need to change the config file and remove the concerned URL from the `value` field.

-It also turns on automatic updates for every Zulip user on the same machine.
+It also turns off automatic updates for every Zulip user on the same machine.

 > Currently, we only support `presetOrganizations` and `autoUpdate` settings.
 We are working on other settings as well, and will update this page when we add support for more.